bartnic1/TinyApp/README.md

 - A counter indicating how many times a tinyURL was visited
 - A counter indicating the number of unique visits to a tinyURL

+## tinyURL Idiosyncrasies:

+- Note that the protocol (http://) must be included for each long-form URL entered into the respective user's database.
+This will hopefully be fixed on a future release.